 The key to success is consistency, clear communication, and reinforcing the same expectations on every walk.
 With the right approach, loose lead walking becomes a structured training process, not a daily struggle.

-Our services include:
+Our dog training services include:

-- Private training
+- Private dog training

 - Puppy training